-For MAKAL, integrity is about doing the right thing in all corners of our business: responsible sourcing, artisanal craftsmanship, sustainable packaging and a commitment to empowering women in mining are all aspects that distinguish our brand.
+For us, integrity is about doing the right thing in all corners of our business: responsible sourcing, artisanal craftsmanship, sustainable packaging and commitment to empower women in mining are all aspects that distinguish our brand.

 All of our pieces are hand-made in Florence in workshops following the traditions and techniques of the ancient Florentine goldsmith community.
 We believe it is our responsibility to support the skill and creativity of true artisans, to do our part in keeping the art of craftmanship alive.